michelcrypt4d4mus/epstein_text_messages/README.md

 # Or a regex:
 epstein_search '\bSteve\s*Bannon\b'

-# Show a color highlighted file:
+# Show a file with color highlighting of keywords
 epstein_show 030999
 # Show both the highlighted and raw versions of the file:
 epstein_show --raw 030999